nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute Deployment-Runtime Deletion Request

-2. Use the curl command or other tools to execute the API request to delete a deployment runtime.
+Use the curl command or other tools to execute the API request to delete a deployment runtime.

 After the request is successful, the resource file for the deployment runtime will be deleted in the `default.project` repository of the specified product , and the deployment runtime environment will be destroyed.

 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can delete deployment runtimes.

-## List Deployment Runtimes (API)
+## List Deployment-Runtime (API)

+### Compose Deployment-Runtime List Request

-1. Generate an API request example by API definition `Deploymentruntime_ListDeploymentRuntimes` and add the access token as a request header.
+Compose an API request example by API definition `Deploymentruntime_ListDeploymentRuntimes` and add the access token as a request header.

 ```Shell
 curl -X 'GET' \